rahulkatre/StockDetails/README.md

 # StockDetails
 This project contains the python script used scraps through the NIFTY 50 - top gainers and top losers and print formatted data on the terminal with Gain/Loss as compared to previous execution of the script.

 **stock_details.py** script's can use 2 different approaches for scrapping through the provided urls.
 First approach use **BeautifulSoup** and second approach uses **lxml**.
-With lxml package url scrapping is more time efficient as compared to BeautifulSoup package.previous
+With lxml package url scrapping is more time efficient as compared to BeautifulSoup package.

 On execution of stock_details.py 2 storage files are generated i.e, **gainers.json** and **losers.json**, these json files are used to calculate Gain/Lost percentage as compared to previous script execution.